AB-38 Inspection: What Home Sellers in a California Fire Hazard Zone Need (2026)

 Do I have to disclose a wood shingle roof or single-pane windows?

 Yes, if the home was built before 2010 and is in a High or Very High FHSZ.
-Civil Code 1102.6f lists specific vulnerable features — including untreated wood shingle/shake roofing, inadequate roof and soffit vents, single-pane windows, unenclosed eaves, and combustible landscaping within 5 feet — that sellers must disclose if present and known.
+Civil Code 1102.6f lists specific vulnerable features — including untreated wood shingle/shake roofing, vents with openings over one-eighth inch, single-pane or nontempered windows, loose or missing bird stopping and roof flashing, rain gutters without noncombustible covers, and combustible landscaping within 5 feet — that sellers must disclose if present and known.

 Need clearance work done before a sale?
 Find contractors in your county: